Big Oil and Big Corn blitz EPA on biofuels plan

-NEW YORK (Reuters) - U.S. farmers, biofuel makers, and oil companies have mounted last-ditch efforts to push regulators to overhaul a controversial plan for biofuel use, homing in on the price Americans pay for gasoline mixed with such fuels as ethanol.
+NEW YORK, July 28 (Reuters) - U.S. farmers, biofuel makers, and oil companies have mounted last-ditch efforts to push regulators to overhaul a controversial plan for biofuel use, homing in on the price Americans pay for gasoline mixed with such fuels as ethanol.

 In thousands of filings ahead of a midnight deadline for comment on the plan, industry groups and companies like Archer Daniels Midland Co and Valero Energy Corp urged the Environmental Protection Agency to rethink its proposal for required biofuels volumes to be blended into the fuel stream through 2016.